JOJ0/synadm/README.md

 *Note: In case you don't want `synadm` to be installed to a global system directory see chapter [install to virtual environment](#install-to-virtual-environment).*

-*Note: synadm is mutli-user aware - it stores it's configuration inside the executing user's home directory.
+*Note: synadm is multi-user aware - it stores its configuration inside the executing user's home directory.
 See chapter [configuration](#configuration).*